NighTzy-Godz/assessment/README.md

 ## Authentication

 The backend uses JWT tokens to authenticate requests.
-Tokens are generated during login and must be included in the `header` with an `x-auth-token` ---- for protected routes.
+Tokens are generated during login and must be included in the `header` with an `x-auth-token` property for protected routes.

 ## Error Handling